 with

 Here, $(M,R)$ are the theoretical mass--radius pairs from the TOV equations, $(\mu_M,\sigma_M,\mu_R,\sigma_R)$ are the observational values, and $\rho_{MR}$ is the correlation coefficient.
-For each observation, we evaluate the likelihood at the theoretical point that maximizes Eq.~(\ref{bivariate}), and take the product over all sources.
+For each observation, we marginalize the likelihood as done in Ref. \cite{Blaschke:2020qqj}, and take the product over all sources.

-We consider four observational scenarios: \begin{enumerate} \item $P_R = 1$: no observational data, which quantifies the constraining power of fundamental physical requirements alone.
+We consider four observational scenarios to quantify the impact of different observing methods: \begin{enumerate} \item $P_R = 1$: no observational data, which quantifies the constraining power of fundamental physical requirements alone.